 Who is Alex McGrath?

 In addition to composing, Alex is a passionate video game enthusiast and software engineer, and has developed games and business software with colleagues in the industry.
 Alex acquired his BM in Music Composition after studying with Dr. Michael Schelle and Dr. Frank Felice at Butler University, additionally obtaining a BS in Computer Science.
-He is currently working towards a MM in Visual Media Scoring at the Indiana University Jacobs School of Music, studying scoring and engineering with film composer Larry Groupé and sound engineer Steven Wayne Thomas.
+He is currently an Associate Instructor at the Indiana University Jacobs School of Music working towards a MM in Visual Media Scoring, studying scoring and engineering with film composer Larry Groupé and sound engineer Steven Wayne Thomas.